dailycred/omniauth_dailycred/README.md

 This gem is intended for users who solely want to interact with [dailycred](https://www.dailycred.com) through omniauth.
 If you are looking into a more comprehensive authentication solution with dailycred, you should see our [rails engine](https://github.com/dailycred/dailycred).

+Because we've extracted OAuth login from the [Rails engine](https://github.com/dailycred/dailycred) into its own [omniauth gem](https://github.com/dailycred/omniauth_dailycred), it's now extremely easy to implement dailycred in an existing project.

+## Why?

+Even if you've already set up authentication, Dailycred can be extremely helpful as a proxy for other authentication providers.
+For example:

+* Not all OAuth providers allow you to pass state, and none of them allow you to pass additional parameters like ['referrer'](https://www.dailycred.com/api/server-side).
+* You get instant access to a [comprehensive dashboard](https://www.dailycred.com/demo) to view your users and get a deeper insight into their behavior.
+* Only implement one omniauth provider, and then send your user to any [identity provider](https://www.dailycred.com/api/providers) by sending them to the following route:

+	/auth/dailycred?identity_provider=[provider]

 ##Installation

 In your gemfile